khalidrahmani/jaderp/doc/guidelines.rst

 Deferreds, promises, futures, …

-Known under many names, these objects are essential to and (in OpenERP Web) widely used for making :doc:`asynchronous javascript operations
+Known under many names, these objects are essential to and (in Jad Web) widely used for making :doc:`asynchronous javascript operations
 <async>` palatable and understandable.

-OpenERP Web guidelines
+Jad Web guidelines
 ----------------------

 * HTML templating/rendering should use :doc:`qweb` unless absolutely